The Gut Brain Axis & What to Eat to Boost Your Mood

 Have you heard of gut-directed hypnotherapy?

 There’s exciting research showing gut-directed hypnotherapy can reduce IBS symptoms by up to 70%.
-During gut-directed hypnotherapy a therapist guides you into a focused state of awareness using suggestions aimed to calm your digestive tract while feeling deeply relaxed.
+During gut-directed hypnotherapy, a therapist guides you into a focused state of awareness, using suggestions to calm your digestive tract while you feel deeply relaxed.

 I am just starting to recommend gut-directed hypnotherapy to my clients, as there is significant research suggesting effective and long-lasting results from treatment.
 If you are interested in giving it a try, you can search for a gut-directed hypnotherapist near you.

 Or, you can also try Nerva, a new online app for self-guided gut-directed hypnotherapy.
-Nerva is currently offering a free 7-day trail, so it’s definitely worth giving it a try!
+Nerva is currently offering a free 7-day trial, so it’s definitely worth giving it a try!

-You might start working on your gut health by adding more plant based foods into your diet.
+You might start working on your gut health by adding more plant-based foods to your diet.
 Or perhaps you might try stress reduction through mindfulness meditation.
 Whatever the case may be, make sure to do these things regularly so you can feel better soon!

-To help you get started, Iโve created a challenge to help you eat 30-40+ plants per week.
+To help you get started, I’ve created a challenge to help you eat 30-40+ plants per week.
 It’s fun, easy, and delicious!
-When you sign up, you get a 40 page guidebook, a one week meal plan with grocery list, and a colorful tracker that will definitely motivate you to eat more plant based meals.
-I’m right here ready to answer any questions as they come up, so sign up now and let me know how it goes!
+When you sign up, you get a 40-page guidebook, a one-week meal plan with a grocery list, and a colorful tracker that will definitely motivate you to eat more plant-based meals.
+I’m right here, ready to answer any questions as they come up, so sign up now and let me know how it goes!

 Gut Brain Axis References